 It depends.
 This is a very personal decision; there is no right or wrong answer.
-You will need to make a decision based on your level of comfort and interest in sharing your gender identity with others weighed against the research you have done about the company.
+You will need to make a decision based on your own level of comfort and interest in sharing your gender identity with others weighed against the research you have done about the company.

 Transitioning doesn't have to mean "starting over" professionally.
 Even though you may feel like a new person, you still benefit from all the skills and experiences you gained in previous jobs.

 Talk to your references.
-Explain that you’re applying for jobs and you’d like to continue to list them as a reference, but that they must refer to you by the name and pronoun you use now.
-This option can seem intimidating, especially if you’ve been out of touch for a while, but it’s often worth a try.
+Explain that you're applying for jobs and you'd like to continue to list them as a reference, but that it's very important they refer to you by the name and pronoun you use now.
+This option can seem intimidating, especially if you've been out of touch for a while, but it's often worth a try.
 If they respect you and your work, they should be willing to support you in your job search.

 You can start by reviewing company websites and talk to anyone you know who works at the company.
 Your Career Services Coordinator can help you find connections.
-While it is difficult to truly understand how inclusive an organization is, useful clues of a supportive environment include: anti-discrimination policies which include sexual orientation and gender identity, domestic partner benefit policies, diversity education programs, employee resource groups (ERG’s), gender-neutral bathrooms, and commitment to diversity present in the company’s mission statement.
+While it is difficult to truly understand how inclusive an organization is, good clues of a supportive environment include: anti-discrimination policies which include sexual orientation and gender identity, domestic partner benefit policies, diversity education programs, employee resource groups (ERG’s), gender-neutral bathrooms, and commitment to the diversity present in the company’s mission statement.

 There is no universal set of rules; let your comfort and preferences should guide the process.
 There are a number of resources to support you in this process as well.
 Some companies (American Airlines, Chevron, and Ernst and Young) have guidelines that you may consult.